dbarzin/mercator/INSTALL.md

     sudo apt install mysql-server

-Make sure you are using MySQL and not MariaDB (Mercator does not work with MariaDB).
+Make sure you are using MySQL and not MariaDB.

     sudo mysql --version